| |

 To complete each procedure there was a need for a considerable number of accurate analytical tools covering a broad range of vertical applications arises from:

-• The complex multi-factor analysis required to manage domain-specific issues to identify feasible economic development solutions, especially in low income countries
+- The complex multi-factor analysis required to manage domain-specific issues to identify feasible economic development solutions, especially in low income countries

-• The impetus created by the demands of the global initiative of Sustainable Development Goals1 and Agenda 2030
+- The impetus created by the demands of the global initiative of Sustainable Development Goals1 and Agenda 2030

 The SDGToolkit helps fill this gap by providing a sequential due diligence design procedure supported by advanced analytical tools to help process and project designers improve the quality of data used in each procedural step of a design.
 Data quality refers specifically to its reliability in terms of precision, representability and relevance to the analysis in question.

+1 The UN Sustainable Development Goals initiative was launched in 2015 and these consist of some 17 development goals and over 232 target indicators for over 190 countries to be achieved by 2030.
 2 Due Diligence Design Procedures, or 3DP, are a set of essential steps in project design to ensure that all critical factors are taken into account.
 They were established by the Open Quality Standards Initiative (OQSI) in 2018 as recommendation OQSI:3DP/1 (2018).
 3DP is a step by step procedure covering gaps, needs and constraints analysis and the identification of a feasibility envelope which bounds a basic feasible project solution.
 The optimization of this solution minimizes likely costs and maximizes output volume and quality while reducing the risks of implementation.
+3 Decision Analysis evolved as an applied discipline in the 1960s based on logical mathematical determinate models developed by the Decision Analysis Group at Stanford Research Institute and Stanford University.
+The lead developer is Ronald Howard of Stanford University.